TaTooKa/Erzahlspiel/docs/source/pages/principles.rst

 plot or structured story; those never work without feeling “railroady” to players).
 It is best to have some ideas beforehand without commiting too much to them.
-“Draw maps, leave blanks” means you can prepare places, background situations or states, but leaving room for the characters to act and decide which way to go or what course of action to take.
+“Draw maps, leave blanks” is a famous principle that means you can prepare places, background situations or states, but leaving room for the characters to act and decide which way to go or what course of action to take.
 You, as the GM, can also be surprised with the outcome of the story, which is oftentimes more fun than knowing every detail and possibility.